CGSbioinfo/RnaSeq/README.md

 #### Using bcl2fastq
 **Script:** bin/run_bcl2fastq.py

 **Input:** the analysis_info.txt file, which has information about the run folder, the run samplesheet, and the bcl2fastq_output folder.
-Create fastq files (If you have more than one run, you can run this command for each run by changing the run\_folder and run\_samplesheet fields in the analysis\_info.txt file).
+If you have more than one run, you can run this command for each run by changing the run\_folder and run\_samplesheet fields in the analysis\_info.txt file).

 **Command:**
 ``` bash